Garden Brick Wall Cost in 2024

 Ultimately, if the proposed structure is just to mark/enclose the property boundary and is not load-bearing at all, then it really comes down to personal preference in most cases.

 The cost of getting a landscaper to remove a 5-metre wall with a gate is around £900 - £1,200.
-This price typically includes the removal of the foundations and all of the waste removal/skip hire.
-However, if you need an existing wall removed and remodelled, you may be able to re-use the bricks for around double the price.
+This price typically includes the removal of the foundations and all of the waste removal (like a skip hire).

-Wall removal entails hammer drilling the mortar, removing the bricks one by one, removing the foundation with a jackhammer and disposing of the waste.
+Wall removal entails hammer drilling the mortar, removing the bricks one by one, removing the foundation with a jackhammer, and then collecting the waste for disposal

 FAQs